The gravitational field

 of the force is proportional to the gravitational field strength, and the

-second term of the force depends on the velocity of particle and on the torsion
+second term of the force depends on velocity of particle and on torsion field

-acting on the extended body, within the limits of which the strength and the
+on extended body, within the limits of which the strength and the torsion of

-torsion of the gravitational field change on a significant scale, we perform
+gravitational field change on a significant scale, we perform partition of the

-The density of the force vector , understood as the gravitational force
+The density of force vector , understood as gravitational force acting

-acting on a unit of moving volume, is part of the space-like component of the
+on a unit of moving volume, is part of space-like component of 4-vector of

 In the covariant theory of gravitation